Skip to main content

 The CRPL has a fortnightly seminar series where speakers from inside and outside the University of Leeds present current research on any aspect of religion that, in one way or another, intersects with public life locally, nationally or internationally.
 The seminars are open to all with an academic interest in the study of religion and public life.

-Seminars in the academic year 2023-24 will take place in person, 11:30-13:00h (unless otherwise indicated), in the Botany House seminar room (1.03).
+Seminars in the academic year 2024-25 will take place fortnightly, in person, 11:30-13:00h (unless otherwise indicated), in the Botany House seminar room (1.03).
+All seminars and events are now advertised on the University's Centre for Religion and Public Life page.

 Seminars in Semester 1 (Oct-Dec)